FreeOrbit4D: Training-Free Arbitrary Camera Redirection for Monocular Videos via Foreground-Complete 4D Reconstruction: Experiments and Applications

-\textbf{Quantitative Results.} Table~\ref{tab:quantitative} summarizes the quantitative comparison across automatic metrics and user ratings.
+\paragraph{Quantitative Results} Tab.~\ref{tab:quantitative} summarizes the quantitative comparison across automatic metrics and user ratings.
 On VBench, our method ranks first in five out of six dimensions, achieving the highest subject consistency (0.88), background consistency (0.94), overall consistency (0.24), aesthetic quality (0.52), and imaging quality (64).
-We obtain the second-best motion smoothness (0.96), slightly behind ReCamMaster (0.98), which tends to produce over-smoothed results at the cost of geometric detail.
-For semantic similarity and distributional fidelity, we achieve the best DINO-SIM (0.65), CLIP-SIM (0.84), and FID-V ($1.7 \times 10^2$), with competitive FVD-V ($3.6 \times 10^3$) on par with TrajectoryCrafter.
-Although they score well in Table~\ref{tab:quantitative}, ReCamMaster and TrajectoryCrafter can still drift from the prescribed camera path or lose 3D geometric coherence (Fig.~\ref{fig:qualitative_comparison}).
-This indicates that standard automatic metrics are not sensitive to trajectory adherence, motivating our user study.
+Motion smoothness (0.96) ranks behind ReCamMaster (0.98) and CogNVS (0.97), both of which tend to produce over-smoothed results at the cost of geometric detail.
+For semantic similarity and distributional fidelity, we achieve the best DINO-SIM (0.65), CLIP-SIM (0.84), and FID-V ($1.7 \times 10^2$), with competitive FVD-V ($3.6 \times 10^3$).
+Despite these strong results, we observe that automatic metrics do not fully capture trajectory control quality.
+As shown in Fig.~\ref{fig:swing}, methods such as ReCamMaster and TrajectoryCrafter achieve reasonable scores while still deviating from the prescribed path or losing geometric coherence, motivating our user study.

-\textbf{User Study.} We conducted a user study with 20 participants to assess subjective quality across 10 diverse sequences.
+\paragraph{User Study} We conducted a user study with 20 participants across 10 diverse sequences.
 Participants rated results on a 1--5 scale along three axes (see the questionnaire interface in Fig.~\ref{fig:user_study}): (1) overall preference, (2) camera motion accuracy (adherence to the prescribed trajectory), and (3) temporal stability and source consistency (flicker and identity preservation).
-As shown in Table~\ref{tab:quantitative}, our method outperforms all baselines across all axes, with particularly large margins in motion accuracy (4.5 vs. 3.4 for the next best method).
-This validates that our geometry-complete 4D proxy provides precise camera control and structural stability that traditional metrics fail to capture, leading to a strong overall preference score of 4.6.
+As shown in Tab.~\ref{tab:quantitative}, our method outperforms all baselines across all axes, with particularly large margins in motion accuracy (4.5 vs. 3.5 for the next best method).
+This validates that our foreground-complete 4D proxy provides precise camera control and structural stability that traditional metrics fail to capture, yielding an overall preference of 4.6.